cortlieb/hello-world/README.md

 # hello-world
 1st steps in GitHub

-THis are my 1st stepswith GitHub.
+This are my 1st steps with GitHub.
 I'm following the "Hello Word example" provided by GitHub.